 Being that the main goal of this guide is to discuss the ramifications of these hormones/factors on protein metabolism specifically, the above section doesn’t discuss the role that thyroid hormones play in fat and carbohydrate metabolism.
 Just know that the catabolic nature of thyroid hormones means they would be favorable for fat loss due to the up-regulation of metabolic rate (thus many people who have hyperthyroidism are usually underweight and/or have a hard time gaining weight).

-The term “stress hormones” is oft-used in research literature to refer to glucocorticoids (mainly cortisol), glucagon and catecholamines (specifically epinephrine/adrenaline).
-This is primarily due to the fact that there secretion is stimulated, quite plainly, in response to stress (note that stress isn’t always a “bad” thing, which would be more properly termed distress).
+The term “stress hormones” is often used in research literature to refer to glucocorticoids (mainly cortisol), glucagon, and catecholamines (specifically epinephrine/adrenaline).
+This is primarily due to the fact that their secretion is stimulated, quite plainly, in response to stress (note that stress isn’t always a “bad” thing, which would be more properly termed distress).

 Glucocorticoids are a class of steroid hormones produced in the adrenal glands that regulate metabolism, development, immune function, and cognition/alertness.
 The primary glucocorticoid produced in humans is the stress hormone cortisol.
 Cortisol is an essential hormone necessary to sustain life, but like with many other hormones, too much (or too little) of it can wreak havoc on the body.

-Cortisol is often implicated in the process of muscle atrophy/loss since it mainly acts as a catabolic hormone with regards to its metabolic functions.
-During periods of undernourishment/fasting, cortisol acts to maintain nominal glucose concentrations in the blood by initiating gluconeogesis.
+Cortisol is often implicated in the process of muscle atrophy/loss since it mainly acts as a catabolic hormone with regard to its metabolic functions.
+During periods of undernourishment/fasting, cortisol acts to maintain nominal glucose concentrations in the blood by initiating gluconeogenesis.
 Often times this comes at the cost of degrading proteins in order to utilize amino acids as a substrate for the gluconeogenic process.

 The final hormone in this triad is epinephrine/adrenaline (sometimes referred to as the “fight-or-flight” hormone).
 This hormone is produced in the central nervous system and adrenal glands and acts on pretty much all tissues in the body by binding adrenergic receptors.
 As with cortisol and glucagon, epinephrine stimulates glycogenolysis in the liver (and muscle).

-Protein synthesis rates in skeletal muscle tissue appear to decrease somewhat dramatically in response to stress hormone infusions.
-[53, 54, 55] It appears that during prolonged exposure to stress hormones muscle protein synthesis is impaired, leading to atrophy of muscle tissue.
+Protein synthesis rates in skeletal muscle tissue appear to decrease somewhat dramatically in response to stress hormone infusions.53, 54, 55 It appears that during prolonged exposure to stress hormones muscle protein synthesis is impaired, leading to atrophy of muscle tissue.56

 The data does seem to show that infusions of these hormones promote protein breakdown in most tissues throughout the body and stimulates the oxidation of amino acids.
 They may also impair protein synthesis after chronic exposure and blunt the release of insulin and paracrine IGF-1.
 Ultimately the summation of these actions results in a net catabolic effect.